tcallred/tcallred.github.io/content/posts/fp_in_cpp.md

 - Does not perform side-effects (such as I/O)
 - Given the same arguments, produces the same return value every time it’s called

-You can use pure functions in any language but different languages encourage them and facilitate them to differing degrees.
+You can use pure functions in any language but different languages encourage and facilitate them to differing degrees.
 Pure functions are useful because they are extremely testable, easier to reason about, and easier to debug.
-They also work well with higher order functions which will allow you to represent your solution as a simple instance of an abstract solution.
+They also work well with higher order functions (functions that take other functions as arguments).

 # *Const* Keyword

 The `const` keyword has been around for a long time and was introduced to both C and C++.
 It statically guarantees that the value will be **immutable**.
-Immutability and functional programming go hand-in-hand because we favor writing pure functions.
+Immutability and functional programming go hand-in-hand because we favor writing pure functions where no arguments can be mutated.

 ```cpp
 const int x = 1;